zabroski/project-2/README.md

 	- A description of the project you'll be building with the objective described in non-technical language.
 	- An explanation of the major problems you plan to face while implementing this app.
 	- An explanation of how you foresee yourself solving the aforementioned problems.
+	- A visual of your component hierarchy.
-	- A link to the API you plan to use
+	- A link to the API you plan to use.
 	- A section clearly defining MVP and POST MVP.

 #### For the project: